Technical reviewers expressions of interest

 • invasive species management

-To track the implementation and progress of all projects toward their expected outcomes, grantees are required to submit periodic reports, typically annually and at project conclusion.
-Independent reviewers review project progress and final reports to determine the extent of project performance against the approved project plan.
+Track the implementation and progress of all projects towards their expected outcomes.
+Independent reviewers review project progress from reports submitted annually and final reports to determine the level of project performance against the approved project plan.

 The process requires the reviewer to:

-• Read all documents provided in the reviewer package (including Annual/Final Progress Report, budget spreadsheet, supporting documents, etc.) and assess progress against the project plan, workplan or business plan – for example, is the grantee on track to achieve outcomes?
+• Read all documents provided in the reviewer package (including Annual/Final Progress Report, budget spreadsheet, project measures, supporting documents, etc.) and assess progress against the project plan - for example, is the grantee on track to achieve project outcomes?

-• Complete all sections of the report review template (Word version or online), including:
+• Complete all sections of the report review template including:

 • providing feedback to Trust grant administrators on project performance, for example, implementation, demonstration of outputs/outcomes and checking whether budget expenditure is on track

-• identifying information/documents omitted from progress / final reports that need to be provided to complete the review
+• identifying information/documents absent from progress/final reports that need to be provided to complete the review

-• Reviews will be completed on provided templates (Word version or online) from information provided in the reviewer package.
+• Reviews will be completed on provided templates from information provided in the reviewer package.

 • Reviews are to be submitted within 10 working days from the date sent by Trust Administration.